lawrennd/old_talks/_uq/includes/emukit-multifidelity.md

 \notes{Below we fit a linear multi-fidelity model to the available low and high fidelity observations.
 Given the smoothness of the functions, we opt to use an *RBF* kernel for both the bias and correlation components of the model.}

-**Note**: The model implementation defaults to a `MixedNoise` noise likelihood whereby there is independent Gaussian noise for each fidelity.
+\notes{**Note**: The model implementation defaults to a `MixedNoise` noise likelihood whereby there is independent Gaussian noise for each fidelity.

 This can be modified upfront using the 'likelihood' parameter in the model constructor, or by updating them directly after the model has been created.
-In the example below, we choose to fix the noise to '0' for both fidelities in order to reflect that the observations are exact.
+In the example below, we choose to fix the noise to '0' for both fidelities in order to reflect that the observations are exact.}

 \notes{Construct a linear multi-fidelity model.}